Sao Paulo Sao Paulo, Brazil Travel Guide

 São Paulo's vastness signifies each neighborhood possessing a distinct character, from upscale elegance to bohemian vibrancy.

-Upscale areas like Jardins, Moema, Higienópolis, Itaim Bibi, and Vila Olímpia are generally safer.
-Central areas require heightened awareness, especially at night.
+Upscale areas like Jardins, Moema, Higienópolis, Itaim Bibi, and Vila Olímpia are for the most part safer.
+Central areas require heightened awareness, especially in the evening.

 Centro Histórico and Avenida Paulista have superb metro access.
-Jardins and Pinheiros offer good metro links, but some parts may require short rides to stations.
+Jardins and Pinheiros offer good metro links, however parts may require short journeys to stations.

-Smart booking strategies guide your choice of accommodation for your needs and budget.
+Smart booking strategies guide your preferred accommodation for your needs and budget.

 Walk-in rates are fixed and often higher than online.
 Negotiation is not a common practice.